pixpilot/scaffoldfy/docs/PROMPTS.md

 - `{{promptId}}` - Access prompt values in config via template interpolation
 - Works in all task types (update-json, template, regex-replace, etc.)
-- Values are available alongside built-in config values (repoName, author, etc.)
+- Values are available alongside built-in config values (projectName, author, etc.)
 - **Global prompts** are available to all tasks
 - **Task-specific prompts** are only available within their task